 - To inspire conversations that connect students in a thoughtful way with faculty, staff, and classmates as they build a sense of community;

 - To encourage students to think broadly about their potential and reflect on their purpose, passion and personal mission;

 - To help students understand their own privilege, the value of the opportunities available to them, the impact that their every-day choices have in a global context, and their responsibilities as global citizens;

-- To provide a framework for discussing the transition to college, including the expectations for critical thinking and engaging in classroom discussion; and
+- To provide a framework for discussing the transition to college; and

 - To connect students to other campus initiatives, such as the Campus Theme, service-learning and experiential learning opportunities, and academic and co-curricular programming